 Poetics of the Everyday celebrated the recent gift of 150 amateur photographs from St. Louis collectors John and Teenuh Foster.
 Trained as a visual artist, John Foster assembled this collection of anonymous found images over the past 20 years.
-The selection of photographic prints in the exhibition embrace lightheartedness in everyday life, and even capture oddities revealed in often-overlooked moments.
+The photographic prints in the exhibition embrace lightheartedness in everyday life and even capture oddities revealed in often-overlooked moments.
 While small in scale, they are tantalizingly rich in detail and many are complex in composition, immersing the viewer in their small worlds.

 This exhibition tells part of a larger story about the history of photography by revealing the restless inventiveness with which amateurs photographers began to use the camera, expanding the boundaries of creative expression in ways worthy of our attention.
 How they used the camera and how they saw the world around them has become a vibrant area of focus for collectors, researchers, and museums alike in the 21st century.